Supreme Court to decide on Trump bid to end DACA

 WASHINGTON (AP) — The Supreme Court will decide whether President Donald Trump can end an Obama-era program shielding young immigrants from deportation.

-The justices' order Friday sets up high-stakes legal arguments in the fall, with a decision likely by June 2020 as Trump seeks re-election.
-Trump ordered an end to the program called DACA in 2017, resulting in protests and a failed congressional effort to salvage it.
+The justices' order Friday sets up high-stakes legal arguments in late fall or early winter, with a decision likely by June 2020 as Trump seeks re-election.
+Trump ordered an end to the program known as DACA in 2017, resulting in protests and a failed congressional effort to salvage it.

 Federal courts in California, New York, Virginia and Washington, D.C., meanwhile have blocked Trump from ending it immediately.
 A federal judge in Texas has declared the program is illegal, but refused to order it halted .

-The program protects about 700,000 people who were brought to the U.S. illegally as children or came with families that overstayed visas.
+The program — Deferred Action for Childhood Arrivals — protects about 700,000 people, known as dreamers, who were brought to the U.S. illegally as children or came with families that overstayed visas.

+No matter the outcome of the Supreme Court case, the DACA protections seem certain to remain in effect at least until the high court issues its decision.

 The administration had asked the court to take up and decide the appeals by the end of June 2019.
 The justices declined to do so and held on to the appeals for nearly five months with no action and no explanation.
 The court did nothing Friday to clear up the reasons for the long delay, although immigration experts have speculated that the court could have been waiting for other appellate rulings, legislation in Congress that would have put the program on a surer footing or additional administration action.